postsharp/Metalama.Documentation/content/conceptual/configuration/creating-logs.md

 Diagnostic settings are cached in all processes, including background compiler processes and IDE helper processes.

-To restart background compiler processes, do:
+To restart background compiler processes, do the following:

 ```powershell
 metalama kill
 ```

-To restart IDE processes, if you want to change logging of the IDE processes, restart your IDE manually.
+If you want to change the logging configuration of the IDE processes, restart your IDE manually.

 ## Step 4.
 Execute Metalama